Lorentz group

 The Lorentz group expresses the fundamental symmetry of space and time of all known fundamental laws of nature.
-In small enough regions of spacetime where gravitational variances are negligible, physical laws are Lorentz invariant in the same manner as special relativity.
+In small enough regions of spacetime where gravitational variation is negligible, physical laws are Lorentz-invariant.

 Basic properties

 The Lorentz group is a subgroup of the Poincaré group—the group of all isometries of Minkowski spacetime.
-Lorentz transformations are, precisely, isometries that leave the origin fixed.
-Thus, the Lorentz group is an isotropy subgroup of the isometry group of Minkowski spacetime.
+Lorentz transformations are, precisely, isometries that leave a single point (event) fixed.
+Thus, the Lorentz group is the isotropy subgroup with respect to a point of the isometry group of Minkowski spacetime.
 For this reason, the Lorentz group is sometimes called the homogeneous Lorentz group while the Poincaré group is sometimes called the inhomogeneous Lorentz group.
 Lorentz transformations are examples of linear transformations; general isometries of Minkowski spacetime are affine transformations.

+Physics definition

+Assume two inertial reference frames (t, x, y, z) and (t′, x′, y′, z′), and two points P_{1}, P_{2}, the Lorentz group is the set of all the transformations between the two reference frames that preserve the speed of light propagating between the two points:

+In matrix form these are all the linear transformations Λ such that:

+These are then called Lorentz transformations.